 What a fun weekend!
 It was very busy, loads of visitors and a lot of fun.
 Sunday lunch is amazing, one not to miss!
 Get your order in early to avoid disappointment, so good !
 Bands were great!
 Company fantastic, i had a ball.
 Find it here.
 Check the calendar for events.

 What a wonderful week in Ireland, thanks to all the crew that made the week a slick production experience.
 A special thanks to Gabe, John, Kerri, Luke, Raphael, Madison and Soak7.
 There were more involved of course but as an old tipsy man my memory fails me.
 I haven’t experienced such a shared responsibility amongst a team for a long time, congratulations to all of you, you should be proud of what we all achieved.
+I cut some new things specially for the festival that were a bit out of my usual schtick.
+Hope they worked for the local audience as they were cut for you.

 The kneecap image was mediated thing i have ever painted, i’m a plastic Paddy (london irish) married to a Dubliner, taking a provocative image from a Northern Irish band to a southern Irish graffiti festival, i planned to just paint it around the place on unsanctioned walls and not ask permission.
 However with all the other factors that i’ve mentioned, i actually checked with all involved to see if i wasn’t stepping on too many toes.
 The band and the festival said yes and with the wife happy i was not being a bull in a china shop i was set.